Singulink/Singulink.Reflection.Caster/README.md

 }
 ```

-If you know that `T` is (or should be) castable to `int` then you can do this to effectively get the desired behavior:
+If you know that `T` is (or should be) castable to `int` then you can do this library to work around the issue and effectively get the desired behavior:

 ```c#
 int GetValueAsInt<T>(T value)